-When my ex fiancé Roberto and I split I was like, ‘I’m ready to go back to Silicon Valley.
-I’m going to interview at Twitter and get back into the startup tech world and leave all of this behind.’
-I moved back to Silicon Valley in November with the plans of doing that.
-Then in January NBC called out of nowhere and a month later I was working [on the show].
+When my ex-fiancé Roberto and I split I was ready to go back to Silicon Valley.
+I was planning on interviewing with Twitter, getting back into the startup-tech world and leaving all of this behind.
+I moved back to Silicon Valley in November with the plans of doing that then in January NBC called out of nowhere.
+A month later I was working on the show.
 That doesn’t happen in this world, normally you get the initial call and a year later you start filming.

 When you first began “The Bachelor”, was it weird to let it all out on-camera?

-The reason I wanted to work at Facebook [prior to "The Bachelor"] so badly — besides it being so up-and-coming — is because I really believe in their motto of making the world more open and connected.
+The reason I wanted to work at Facebook prior to “The Bachelor” so badly — besides it being so up-and-coming — was because I really believed in their motto of making the world more open and connected.
 I’m a sharer, I share everything.
 You want to know my life story?
 Sit down, have a few drinks and I’ll tell you everything!
-My friends used to always joke that if they go out with me they’ll wake up with ‘Ali Fedotowsky has tagged 439 pictures of you.’
-[Laughs] That’s how I’ve always been.
-So for me, sharing my personal life on TV was kinda natural!
-I was like, ‘Whatever!’
+My friends used to always joke that if they go out with me they’ll wake up to, “Ali Fedotowsky has tagged 439 pictures of you.”
+That’s how I’ve always been so for me, sharing my personal life on TV was kind of natural.
 When you’re filming you don’t realize that what you’re filming is about to be broadcast to millions of people around the world.

 Did you ever find yourself having to watch what you say?

 I never held back and that was probably my downfall.
 For instance, right now we have someone taking pictures of us.
 Do you feel weird?
-Yes, you kinda realize it’s a little weird but say this is happening 24 hours a day for two and half months.
-You forget and you don’t even care that they are there anymore.
-You’re actually not even allowed to talk to them, you only talk to the producers.
-Plus, you’re not allowed to have books, music, magazines…
+Yes, you kind of realize it’s a little weird.
+Now say this is happening 24 hours a day for 2.5 months, you forget and you don’t even care that they are there anymore.
+You’re actually not even allowed to talk to the people behind the camera, you only talk to the producers.
+Plus, you’re not allowed to have books, music or magazines.

 Did that drive you nuts?
-What did you do to pass the time in a house full of girls?
+What did you do to pass the time?

 A lot of people drink.
-If you are smart you don’t drink that much!
+If you’re smart you don’t drink that much.
 I was in the middle.
-I remember there were times we’d start talking about something that wasn’t related to the bachelor, like where we worked and the producer would come in and say, ‘Come on guys, wouldn’t you rather talk about how hot Jake is?’
-And we’d be like, ‘Really?!’
+I remember there were times we’d start talking about something that wasn’t related to the bachelor, like where we worked, and the producer would come in and say, “Come on guys, wouldn’t you rather talk about how hot Jake is?”
 You’re always encouraged to talk about the bachelor.
 It almost felt like we were rewarded if we did.
 It’s a very strange situation.

-It seems like it would be really hard having to see or hear about your exes in the media after a breakup.
-Did that bother you?
+It seems like it would be hard having to see or hear about your exes in the media after a breakup.

 Are you enjoying being single or are you ready for a relationship again?

-I’ve been single over a year now, a year and two months, but who’s counting?
-Exactly 14 months and three days… [Laughs] So I’m ready at this point!
-And I’ve found out of all of the cities [I've been to], I like the guys in Chicago the most.
+I’ve been single over a year now.
+A year and two months, but who’s counting?
+Exactly 14 months and three days… [Laughs] I’m ready at this point!
+I’ve found that out of all of the cities I’ve been to, I like the guys in Chicago the most.
 In L.A. they are all actors and pretty boys.
 In New York they’re a little more hardcore and rough around the edges, which is terrifying for me.
 Chicago is by far my favorite city.
 And I’m not just saying that because I’m talking to you guys!
 I lived in San Francisco for about five years before I went on “The Bachelor” and that was always my favorite city but now Chicago has bumped it down the list.

 Do you still believe in finding love on a show like “The Bachelor”?

 I don’t think it’s a probable way of meeting someone, no. The odds are against you.
-Nobody goes on the show, unless they are crazy, thinking they are going to find the love of their life.
-No woman or man thinks,’This will be my husband’ without even meeting them.
-Maybe you are hopeful something will happen or hopeful for a great experience.
+Nobody goes on the show — unless they are crazy — thinking they are going to find the love of their life.
+No woman or man thinks, “This will be my husband,” without even meeting them.
+Maybe you’re hopeful something will happen or hopeful for a great experience.
 My thing was that it was going to be a great story to tell when I’m old and have kids.
 So when you do actually have feelings you are surprised!
 Then you have to deal with all of these other women, it’s not easy.

-When you were holding the reins on “The Bachelorette”, were you ever tempted to just spill it to Roberto when the cameras were off that he was the one?
+You were the one holding the reins on “The Bachelorette”.
+Were you ever tempted to just spill it to Roberto when the cameras were off that he was the one?

 I didn’t.
 I’ve actually never told anyone this so this could be a juicy detail but Roberto was my first overnight date, then it was Chris and Frank was my last one.
-I knew it was [down to] Roberto or Frank.
-I was still torn a bit but I was pretty sure it was Roberto [who was going to be the final one].
-I don’t know if you remember my season but Frank left me in Tahiti so I was pretty sure it was Roberto but there was still something inside of me that was [thinking], ‘What if?’ and I didn’t want to tell Roberto that.
+I knew it was down to Roberto or Frank.
+I was still torn a bit but I was pretty sure it was Roberto who was going to be the final one.
+I don’t know if you remember my season but Frank left me in Tahiti so I was pretty sure it was Roberto but there was still something inside of me that was thinking, “What if?” and I didn’t want to tell Roberto that.
 The funny thing is, I actually told Roberto on our first date back in L.A. that he was the one.
-I sent Chris home and didn’t let him propose to me because I didn’t want to put him through that and Frank left me to go back to a girlfriend he had in Chicago but if I had known Frank wasn’t going to be around I would have told Roberto in the suite that it was going to be him … I’ve never told anybody that!
+I sent Chris home and didn’t let him propose to me because I didn’t want to put him through that and Frank left me to go back to a girlfriend he had in Chicago.
+If I had known Frank wasn’t going to be around I would have told Roberto in the suite that it was going to be him … I’ve never told anybody that!
 See give me a few drinks and I’ll tell you anything, you are smart ladies!

 Speaking of that fantasy suite, Ed Swiderski from Season 5 told us a little about what goes down.
 Does it get as risqué as we’d like to imagine?